Artifacts of Numerical Integration in Learning Dynamical Systems: Introduction

 We are interested in understanding how to address the following questions: \begin{itemize} \item[Q1] \emph{What if I use a smaller step size or higher order numerical integrator in computing new simulations?}

-\item[Q2] \emph{What is the ``generalization" to initial data that is out of the original sampled distribution?} \end{itemize}
+\item[Q2] \emph{What is the "generalization" to initial data that is out of the original sampled distribution?} \end{itemize}

+\revmark{We shall see that reducing $h$ or raising the order of an explicit integrator are not, by themselves, sufficient to avoid the artifact, and can, in some cases, worsen it.
+This observation motivates the prescriptive recommendation developed in Section~\ref{sec:nonlinear-learning} and in the Conclusion.
+Q2 is addressed in Section~\ref{sec:nonlinear-learning} through a local-linearization analysis.}

-With a fixed $f$ and $y_0$, by solving the optimization problem \eqref{eq:LS-Scheme}, one constructs an approximation of the flow $\phi_t[f]y_0$, a function of one variable with the constraint defined by the chosen numerical scheme.
-In this context, comparing $S_h^n[g]y_0$ and $\phi_{t_n}[f] y_0$ for $t_n$ beyond the last observation time amounts to assessing how effective the numerical-scheme-based constraint is for extrapolation. \emph{It is essential to understand how different $g$ and $f$ can be, depending on $S_h$, the chosen integrator using step size $h$.}
+By solving the optimization problem \eqref{eq:LS-Scheme} for a fixed $f$ and $y_0$, one constructs an approximation of the flow $\phi_t[f]y_0$ that is inherently constrained by the underlying numerical scheme.
+Consequently, comparing the discrete approximation $S_h^n[g]y_0$ with the true flow $\phi_{t_n}[f]y_0$ at times $t_n$ outside the observation window serves to assess the extrapolation performance of this scheme-dependent constraint. \emph{It is therefore critical to quantify the potential discrepancy between $g$ and $f$ arising from the choice of integrator.}

-In Figure~\ref{fig:pendulum}, we compare a fully resolved trajectory of a system ``learned" from trajectory snapshots of a damped nonlinear pendulum.
-The function class $\mathcal{F}$ in \eqref{eq:LS-Scheme} consists of sufficiently expressive Multi-Layer Perceptrons.
-A fourth-order Runge-Kutta scheme is used to compute solutions of the candidate dynamical system during ``training".
-While the data is fitted well with an arbitrarily chosen uniform sampling above the Nyquist rate, the fully resolved trajectory reveals that the learned dynamical system is expansive, instead of dissipative!
+In Figure~\ref{fig:pendulum}, we compare a fully resolved trajectory of a system learned from trajectory snapshots of a damped nonlinear pendulum.
+The function class $\mathcal{F}$ in \eqref{eq:LS-Scheme} consists of sufficiently expressive Multi-Layer Perceptrons, and a fourth-order Runge-Kutta scheme is used to compute solutions of the candidate dynamical system during learning.
+While the data are sampled well above the Nyquist rate and are accurately fitted by the optimized discrete dynamical systems induced by the numerical scheme, the fully resolved trajectory reveals that the learned dynamical system is expansive rather than dissipative.